Jack Cressend – Founder / CEO

 In 2013, Cressend was re-hired by the Tampa Bay Rays as a pitching consultant and spent two years scouting and evaluating pitchers across the country.
 In 2015, he was hired by the Los Angeles Dodgers as their National Pitching Crosschecker and has served in that capacity since.
 Cressend recently reached the pinnacle of his scouting career as he was part of the World Series Champions in 2020.

-Cressend is married to his wife Katy and has two children Cole ( 18 ) and Cameron (15 ).
-Cole is currently a freshman RHP at Louisiana-Monroe ( ULM ) and Cameron is a freshman LHP at Mandeville High School.
+Cressend is married to his wife Katy and has two children Cole ( 20 ) and Cameron (16 ).
+Cole is currently a junior RHP at Louisiana-Monroe ( ULM ) and Cameron is a junior LHP at Mandeville High School.
 Cressend enjoys hunting in the winter and is a avid New Orleans Saints fan.